Ishq (1997 film): Casting

 Karisma Kapoor declined the film as she did not wish to work opposite Ajay Devgn, while Madhuri Dixit opted out due to scheduling conflicts.
 Amitabh Bachchan was signed for a role uniting the couples post-intermission but left due to creative differences; the character was later dropped.
 Ishq was Kumar’s first film without Madhuri Dixit and marked his second collaboration with Aamir Khan after Dil (1990), and his first with Devgn.
 It also remains the only film to star both Kajol and Juhi Chawla.

 Filming

 Principal photography for Ishq commenced in 1996, with shooting locations including Mumbai and Nashik, Maharashtra.

 Soundtrack

 The soundtrack of Ishq was composed by Anu Malik, with lyrics by Rahat Indori and Javed Akhtar.
 The album emerged as a commercial success, selling approximately 3 million units and becoming the sixth highest-selling Bollywood soundtrack of 1997.
 The song "Neend Churai Meri" later inspired the track "Maine Tujhko Dekha" in Golmaal Again (2017), composed by Malik's nephew Amaal Mallik.
+There’s also an unreleased song, “Tu Jhootha” in the album.